TimvanAlphen/functional-programming/README.md

 Variables:

 * AreaManagerId
-* NameSpecialDay (This doesn't say anythis about how much the prices change.)
+* NameSpecialDay (This doesn't say anything about how much the prices change.)
 * DateSpecialDay